Blog

 2. RFID (Radio-Frequency Identification)

-Unlike barcodes, RFID tags can be scanned without direct line-of-sight, which is especially valuable in large facilities.
-RFID technology enables effortless tracking of asset movements and locations, helping companies keep accurate records as assets move between locations or cost centers.
+RFID tags scan without direct line-of-sight, which is especially useful in large facilities.
+RFID tracks asset movements and locations, ensuring accurate records across sites and cost centers.

 3. GPS and IoT Sensors

 Using GPS and IoT sensors, companies can continuously monitor assets’ locations and conditions.
-IoT sensors, in particular, can detect changes in asset conditions, alerting managers to necessary adjustments or repairs, thereby reducing the risk of incorrect depreciation due to unrecorded damage or displacement.
+IoT sensors detect asset changes, alerting managers and reducing depreciation errors from unrecorded damage or misplacement.

 4. Mobile Applications

 Mobile asset tracking applications allow on-the-go asset condition and location updates.
-When integrated with cloud-based asset management systems, mobile tools facilitate instant data uploads, providing real-time updates that enhance the accuracy of physical verification.
+When linked to cloud-based asset systems, mobile tools enable instant uploads, giving real-time updates that improve verification accuracy.

-Automation not only strengthens compliance with IAS 16 and ASC 360 but also addresses the challenges of accurate tax reporting.
-Automated systems provide real-time data, making it possible to track asset changes, confirm physical presence, and align records with operational realities.
-This minimizes human error and reduces the workload of physical asset verification, making it easier for companies to adhere to compliance requirements and maintain accurate financial records.
+Automation not only strengthens compliance with IAS 16 and ASC 360 but also supports accurate depreciation calculation and tax reporting.
+Automated systems deliver real-time data to track assets, verify presence, and keep records aligned with operations.
+Hence, reduces errors and eases asset verification, helping companies stay compliant and maintain accurate records.

 Conclusion